jiechengooi/chengjie/README.md

 # Cheng Jie
-# This portfolio is developed with vue.js.
+# This portfolio is developed with vue.js and typescript.
 This is not a full-stack-project, as it only covers the front-end.
 # PortfolioChengjie

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.